1st and 2nd Year National Championships at Woodward Academy

 -Impact framing: also important- for the aff, even if the neg does not read case defense, do not make the mistake in assuming that you auto-win.
 You have to win a subsequent impact framing argument that tells me why those impacts matter.
 For the neg, the inverse applies.
 If you do not read case defense, you obviously have to win your impact framing arguments.

--Roles of the ballot are arbitrary.
+-Roles of the ballot are usually arbitrary.
 My role is to tell tab who won.
 Just win your impact framing argument and stop telling me the ballot has a role.
 PLEASE.

 -Really hate it when the first question of 1AC CX is, "why vote aff?"